csknns/RgWsPublicClient/README.md

 * Drag the files from RgWsPublicClient/Pod/Classes to you project
 * import the RgWsPublicClient.h `#import <RgWsPublicClient/RgWsPublicClient.h>`
 * add the -fno-objc-arc flag for all files **except** RgWsPublicClient.m
+* add "/usr/include/libxml2" in Header Search Paths in the Build setting of the project

 ## Author